MirrorNetworking/Mirror/docs/Classes/SyncLists.md

 # SyncLists Overview

-There are some very important optimizations when it comes to bandwidth done in Mirror.

-## Channels

-There was a bug in HLAPI that caused syncvar to be sent to every channel when they changed.
-If you had 10 channels, then all the variables would be sent 10 times during the same frame, all as different packages.

-## SyncLists

-HLAPI SyncLists sent a message for every change immediately.
-They did not respect the SyncInterval.
-If you add 10 items to a list, it means sending 10 messages.

-In Mirror SyncList were redesigned.
-The lists queue up their changes, and the changes are sent as part of the syncvar synchronization.
-If you add 10 items, then only 1 message is sent with all changes according to the next SyncInterval.

-In HLAPI,  if you wanted a list of structs,  you needed to use `SyncListStruct<MyStructure>`,  we changed it to just `SyncList<MyStructure>`

-We also raised the limit from 32 SyncVars to 64 per NetworkBehavior.
+`SyncLists` are array based lists similar to C# [List\<T\>](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?view=netframework-4.7.2) that synchronize their contents from the server to the clients.

-A SyncList can only be of the following type
+A SyncList can contain items of the following types:

 -   Basic type (byte, int, float, string, UInt64, etc)
 -   Built-in Unity math type (Vector3, Quaternion, etc)
 -   NetworkIdentity
 -   GameObject with a NetworkIdentity component attached.
 -   Structure with any of the above

+## Differences with HLAPI

+HLAPI also supports SyncLists,  but we have made redesigned them to better suit our needs.
+Some of the key differences include:

+* In HLAPI, SyncLists were synchornized immediatelly when they changed.
+If you add 10 elements, that means 10 separate messages.
+Mirror synchronizes synclists with the syncvars.
+The 10 elements and other syncvars are batched together into a single message.
+Mirror also respects the sync interval when synchronizing lists.

+* In HLAPI if you want a list of structs,  you have to use `SyncListStruct<MyStructure>`,  we changed it to just `SyncList<MyStructure>`

+* In HLAPI the Callback is a delegate.
+In Mirror we changed it to an event, so that you can add many subscribers.

+* In HLAPI the Callback tells you the operation and index.
+In Mirror, the callback also receives an item.
+We made this change so that we could tell what item was removed.

 ## Usage